-If you or someone close to you has been hurt in a broadside collision, it is important to seek the help of a Fort Myers motorcycle accident lawyer who can provide vigorous and knowledgeable legal advocacy to assert your rights.
-At Lusk, Drasites & Tolisano, we have helped numerous victims throughout Southwest Florida pursue the compensation that they deserve for their harm.Holding a Careless Driver Liable for a Broadside Collision
+If you or someone close to you has been hurt in a broadside collision, it is important to seek the help of a motorcycle accident lawyer who can provide vigorous and knowledgeable legal advocacy to assert your rights.
+We have helped numerous victims pursue the compensation that they deserve for their harm.What is a Broadside Collision?

 Broadside collisions, also known as T-bone accidents, take place when the side of one vehicle is hit by the front or rear of another vehicle, causing the two vehicles to form a "T" shape.
 They are particularly common at intersections.
 According to the National Highway Traffic Safety Administration (NHTSA), approximately 3,000 passenger vehicles were involved in fatal side-impact crashes in 2011.
 In some previous years, such as 2005, Florida has led the nation in broadside accidents.Proving Negligence

-For example, if a driver runs a stop sign and causes a broadside accident, that driver will likely be liable for any resulting harm to the motorcyclist.
+For example, if a driver runs a stop sign and causes a T-bone accident, that driver will likely be liable for any resulting harm to the motorcyclist.
 This is because a prudent driver would not have run a stop sign, understanding that it is important to obey traffic rules and respect the safety of others on the road.
 Establishing liability also will depend on proving that the defendant's unreasonable actions caused the victim's injuries.Damages for Motorcycle Accidents

 The types and amount of compensation in a personal injury case will vary based on the specific circumstances.
 However, compensation commonly covers present and future medical expenses, property damage, lost income and benefits, pain and suffering, and any other costs stemming from the crash.